paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

   (B) had served at least one enlistment; or

-  (C) had been discharged or released from the active military, naval, or air service for a disability incurred or aggravated in line of duty; and
+  (C) had been discharged or released from the active military, naval, air, or space service for a disability incurred or aggravated in line of duty; and

 (2) deceased individual who at the time of death was entitled to retired pay under chapter 67 11 See References in Text note below. of title 10 or would have been entitled to retired pay under that chapter but for the fact that the person was under 60 years of age.